KarasiewiczStephane/WitOMI/README.md

 ![](README_files/figure-markdown_github/unnamed-chunk-6-1.png)

 The graph display the results of the OMI analysis within a two-dimensional Euclidean space.
-Its display the species niche position (labels in Samples and Species, top-right) and breadth (ellipses in Niches, bottom-right graph), within the environmental gradients (summarized by Variables).
-The species niche parameter (Inertia, OMI, Tol and Rtol) are calculated with the `niche.parameter` function from the [ade4](https://cran.r-project.org/web/packages/ade4/index.html) package (Dray and Dufour, 2007).
-More details on the niche parameters calculation in Dolédec et al. (2000).
+Its display the species niche position (labels in Samples and Species, top-right) and breadth (ellipses in Niches, bottom-right graph), within the

+environmental gradients (summarized by Variables).

+The species niche parameter (Inertia, OMI, Tol and Rtol) are calculated with the `niche.parameter` function from the [ade4](https://cran.r-project.org/web/packages/ade4/index.html) package (Dray and Dufour 2007).
+More details on the niche parameters' calculation in Dolédec, Chessel, and Gimaret-Carpentier (2000).

 ``` r
 kable(niche.param(nic1))